densaiko/pandas_profiling/README.md

 - **Missing Values:** count, Heatmap of missing values

 # How to Install Pandas Profiling
-First, install the library in this command
+First, install the library in this command \n
 *pip install pandas-profiling*

 Second, import pandas profiling library